Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 That being said, I think it should be possible to allow region streaming to exist, as if non-world partition levels with landscape can load, why not generated partitioned levels?
 It would take some more engine changes for sure.
 I'll change this guide if I figure it out (I intend on trying).

 Something for you to experiment with (which I can't do as a modder) is to try copying in your uncooked levels as loose files and seeing if they all work fine?
-In theory, I think this should work perfectly without any of the above fixes required.
+In theory, I think this should work perfectly without any of the above fixes required, as ultimately levels are either self-contained (landscape data) or contain references to assets in the project.

 ### Loading the compiled shaders